California State Guard: Joint Medical Command

 The California State Guard established the Joint Medical Command (JMC) on 18 July 2019.
-The JMC has the responsibility of overseeing CSG medical personnel as they perform their mission of keeping California’s military and citizens healthy.
+The JMC had the responsibility of overseeing CSG medical personnel as they perform their mission of keeping California's military and citizens healthy.
 The JMC provides military leadership to doctors, nurses, surgeons, and technicians.

 Legal Support Command

 The Legal Support Command (LSC) is a joint command of the CSG composed of Judge Advocates (JAGs, military attorneys), warrant officer legal administrators, enlisted paralegals, and other personnel in staff and support roles.
 CSG JAG's provide a full range of legal services to the Army Guard, Air Guard, State Guard, and Youth and Community Programs.
 CSG JAG's also provide critical legal assistance to service members and their families, which has included protecting deployed service members from civilian job loss, foreclosure, and repossession.
 JAG's typically work at National Guard armories or installation legal offices throughout the state.